-As VAT registered person, licence holders must levy VAT at 15% on invoices for goods or services supplied locally.
+As a VAT registered person, licence holders must levy VAT at 15% on invoices for goods or services supplied locally.
 Goods sold and exported from Namibia may qualify for zero-rating (0%) where supported by sufficient documentary proof to prove goods have been exported from Namibia by the licence holder.
-Goods subject to the fuel levy, will be zero-rated (0%) whether supplied locally or exported.
+Goods subject to the fuel levy will be zero-rated (0%), whether supplied locally or exported.

-As VAT-registered persons, licence holders are entitled to claim credit for VAT paid on invoices issued by Namibian suppliers against VAT charged on supplies made in Namibia or partly in Namibia.
-Import VAT paid on goods imported into Namibia and used or consumed in making taxable supplies by the VAT registered person may also be claimed against VAT charged on supplies made in Namibia or partly in Namibia, provided sufficient documentary proof is retained to support the VAT and Import VAT claims.
+When registered for VAT, licence holders will be entitled to claim an input tax credit for VAT paid on goods and services acquired from local Namibian suppliers against output VAT charged on supplies made in Namibia or partly in Namibia.
+Import VAT paid on goods imported into Namibia and used or consumed in making taxable supplies by the VAT registered person may also be claimed against output VAT charged on supplies made in Namibia or partly in Namibia, provided sufficient documentary proof is retained to support the VAT and Import VAT claims.